Internet 2007 Predictions

 2.1 Newspapers will have to open up

-Wasn’t the reader’s opinion section always the most read section of a newspaper What we experienced in 2006 was just a first round in wild independent journalism.
+What we experienced in 2006 was just a first round in wild independent journalism.
 The newspaper will learn to integrate their readers and act as filters with the help of their readership.
 That they have not figured out yet how to do that is nothing else but pathetic.
 Wasn’t the reader’s opinion section always the most read section of a newspaper (at least in Switzerland that is the case).
-The first Newspaper that manages to integrate key readers as democratic representatives of their readership, while building up a in interactive base concept in how they generate and structure content - will rule the online landscape of newspapers.
+The first Newspaper that manages to integrate key readers as democratic representatives of their readership, while building up an interactive base concept in how they generate and structure content—will rule the online landscape of newspapers.

 2.2 Blogs will continue to grow